integrativemodeling/allosmod_benchmark/README.md

 [AllosMod library](https://github.com/salilab/allosmod-lib) and
 [AllosMod web service](http://salilab.org/allosmod).

 ## Benchmark files

 - `3UWPA`: basic test of the method
 - `input_glyc`: test of the support for glycosylation

+To run the benchmark, first [install AllosMod and its dependencies](https://allosmod.readthedocs.org/en/latest/installation.html).
+Then, in each directory, run `allosmod setup` to check the input files; this will generate a file `qsub.sh`.
+Run this script to set up the system.
+In the `3UWPA` case, this is in turn will generate input files for [MODELLER](http://salilab.org/modeller/) which should be run with that program.

 ## Information